morganmspencer/morganmspencer.com/_content/projects/the-citadel.md

 ## Brand Guidelines Website

 As part of a college-wide brand redesign spearheaded by my teammate, I helped create a brand guidelines website.
 Before my teammate started at The Citadel, there were no guidelines for using the college's brand, which caused a plethora of issues.
-To complement the launch of the new brand, I designed and developed a website for use by internal and external stakeholders to
+To complement the launch of the new brand, I designed and developed a website for use by internal and external stakeholders to show how to properly utilize the new brand.

+A major component of this project was the generators that I developed.
+These generators helped internal stakeholders to create properly branded components that are used daily.
+Some of the key ones were the marketing lockup generator, the business card generator, and the email signature generator.
+These helped the college maintain brand consistency across the organization.
+The business card generator even automatically submits to be printed by the college's printing partner.

 ## Our Mighty Citadel - Brand Campaign